Birgit Schäbler

 Birgit Schäbler is a historian who is known for her work on Germany, Europe, and Oriental/Islamic studies.
-She is a professor at the University of Erfurt where she is in the department of Middle East History.
+She is a professor at the University of Erfurt, where she is in the department of Middle East History.

 Career

 Schäbler's academic past includes time studying at the Julius-Maximilians-University of Würzburg, the University of California, Berkeley, the University of Damascus, and Harvard.
 In 1994, she received her doctorate with a thesis on the history of the Druzes in Syria, based on archival studies and field research in Syria.
 In 1997 she was a visiting professor at Duke University, followed by time at Harvard University as a fellow (1997 to 1999), and finally Georgia College & State University.
 In 2002, she moved to the University of Erfurt.
-She holds the professorship of History of West Asia (Middle East) at the Faculty of Philosophy of the University of Erfurt and taught there from 2002 to 2017.
-Since October 1, 2017, she has been the director of the Orient-Institut Beirut.
+She holds the professorship of History of West Asia (Middle East) at the Faculty of Philosophy of the University of Erfurt, and taught there from 2002 to 2017.
+From October 2017 to September 2022, she was the director of the Orient-Institut Beirut.